ssardina/pynbl/README.md

 ## 4. Development information

-The process encoded in the Jupyter notebook together with the functions in file [`bballs_stats.py`](bballs_stats.py) should be enough to understand the main functions implemented and the data computed, most of them as Pandas DataFrames.
+The process encoded in the Jupyter notebook and the modules under package `nbl` should be enough to understand the main functions implemented and the data computed, most of them as Pandas DataFrames.
+Script [`nbl.nbl_scrapper.py`](nbl/nbl_scrapper.py) basically implements the notebook offline.

 We discuss below additional information that is useful to understand the system and may not be directly understandable from the source code.